huxinda/UDL_Zemax_ZPL/README.md

   --- _syntax highlighting for Zemax ZPL macro (http://zemax.com/)_

   --- _color theme modified from Solarized (http://ethanschoonover.com/solarized)_

+  --- _code folding for IF/FOR statements, comments and region blocks_

   --- _keyword auto-completion and numeric/string function calltips (work in progress, contact me if you'd like to contribute)_